Coney Street: History

 During the 18th century, the street became known for banking.
-It also became the home of the York Courant newspaper, and later, of the Yorkshire Evening Post and Yorkshire Herald.
-The street's continuing importance led to it being widened in 1769, and again in 1841.
+It also became the home of the York Courant newspaper, and later of the Yorkshire Evening Post and Yorkshire Herald.
+Its continuing importance led to the street being widened in 1769 and again in 1841.

-During the 19th century, the street became lined with shops, noted businesses including the House of Bewlay tobacconist, Burgin's perfumery, and the Leak & Thorp department store.
-Clothing shops were particularly prominent, including Iles, R. W. Anderson & Sons, and, later, Burton's.
-There were also major grocers' stores: Borders' and Lipton's.
-In 1924, The Leopard Inn was demolished, and replaced by the Leopard Arcade, a small shopping centre, but it was destroyed by bombing in 1942.
+In the 19th century, the street became lined with shops, noted businesses including the House of Bewlay tobacconist, Burgin's perfumery, and the Leak & Thorp department store.
+Clothing shops were particularly prominent, including Iles, R. W. Anderson & Sons, and later Burton's.
+There were also major grocers' stores, such as Borders' and Lipton's.
+In 1924, the Leopard Inn was demolished and replaced by the Leopard Arcade, a small shopping centre, but it was destroyed by bombing in 1942.

-The Ebor Hall entertainment venue was built just off the street in the 1860s, while there were also several pubs.
-In 1915, the Picture House cinema opened, while in 2000, the City Screen cinema opened.
-The Willow Cafe was another long-running entertainment venue, opening in the 1950s and surviving until the 2010s, at which time it was a nightclub.
+The Ebor Hall entertainment venue was built just off the street in the 1860s, and there were also several pubs.
+In 1915, the Picture House cinema opened, and in 2000 the City Screen cinema followed.
+The Willow Café was another long-running entertainment venue, opening in the 1950s and surviving until the 2010s, by which time it operated as a nightclub.

-During the 20th century, an increasing number of the shops were taken over by national chains.
-Boots opened in 1919, Woolworth's in 1924, and W. H. Smith's in 1920.
-The Black Swan was eventually demolished and replaced by a large shop, which became BHS.
-Despite the closure of several shops in the 2010s, the street remains home to a mix of High Street shops and cafes, while numerous buskers perform throughout the day.
+During the 20th century, an increasing number of shops were taken over by national chains.
+Boots opened in 1919, WHSmith's in 1920, and Woolworths in 1924.
+The Black Swan was eventually demolished and replaced by a large shop, which later became BHS.
+Despite the closure of several shops in the 2010s, the street remains home to a mix of high-street shops and cafés, and numerous buskers perform throughout the day.
 The musician Chris Helme was discovered while busking on the street.